Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Becool Couriers

-Driver Familiarity
+Driver familiarity

 Drivers can drive 10% faster on roads they have driven on more than five times.